Tides & Transformation Exhibition – Fishermen’s Bend

 Rooted in place and process, this exhibition explores themes of repurposing, transformation, and environment, responding to the unique character and layered history of Fishermans Bend — a landscape shaped by industry, erosion, and renewal.

-Through sculpture, installation, and mixed media, the works reflect how materials and spaces can be reimagined, revealing the quiet strength of adaptation and the beauty of change.
+Through installation, and mixed media, the works reflect how materials and spaces can be reimagined, revealing the quiet strength of adaptation and the beauty of change.

-Transforming industrial waste into art
+Transforming industrial waste into art.

-Redefining materiality and space
+Redefining materiality and space.

-The evolution of artistic practice through site-specific inspiration
+The evolution of artistic practice through site-specific inspiration.

 About the Artist